This Indicator Helps Traders Avoid False Breakouts

 How Traders Use It

-ATR can be used to confirm a price breakout.
+Traders can use ATR to confirm a price breakout.
 Breakout moves are likely to be accompanied by an increase in ATR.
 Trading ranges will generally be consistent with lower values of the ATR.

-In the chart below, the ATR is applied to the Dow Jones Industrial Average.
-Monthly data is shown in this chart.
-A moving average has been added to the ATR in order to highlight trend changes.
+In the chart below, the ATR is applied to the Dow Jones Industrial Average using monthly data.
+A moving average has been added in order to highlight trend changes.

 Vertical lines highlight the times when the ATR crossed above the moving average and then fell back below the average.
 Price volatility was much higher during the time when the ATR was above its moving average.